When you’re not teaching or playing with your cute kiddos, here’s how our ILP volunteers spend their free time.

 Go On A Hike

 Your neighborhood is right on the foothills of some green, gorgeous mountains — I'm sure you’ll see enough of them during the unreal sunsets you can admire from your balcony at home, but why not see this view up close?
-Grab your hiking shoes, water and a camera for an impromptu jungle photoshoot with your ILP group.
+No need to look up a trail, just grab your hiking shoes, water and a camera for an impromptu jungle photoshoot with your ILP group.